EreliaStudio/Lumina/Lumina/doc/lumina_cheat_sheet.md

     float variableName;
 };
 ```
-- ConstantBlock share the same structure as Struct for defining methods and operator overloads.
+- ConstantBlock share the same principle as structures for defining methods and operator overloads.

 ### Texture variable
 - Define 2D texture object
 ```cpp
 Texture myTexture;
 ```
-- You can then access the pixel stored inside the texture using the function `getPixel(Texture, Vector2)`
+- You can then access the pixel stored inside the texture using the method `getPixel(Vector2)`
+- You can also access the texture size (in pixels), using the method `getSize()`
 ```cpp
 FragmentPass()
 {